jwalgran/septa/README.md

 ## About

-This module wrapper around a collection of REST web services developed by SEPTA http://www3.septa.org/hackathon
+This module is a wrapper around a collection of REST web services developed by SEPTA http://www3.septa.org/hackathon

 ## Installation